msschwartz/vite-plugin-alias-paths/README.md

 ### Why not just use `vite-tsconfig-paths`?

-`vite-tsconfig-paths` is great if you just want Vite to automatically mirror whatever’s in your `tsconfig.json`.
-But it has one big limitation: **it only looks at the root `tsconfig`, not at how aliases should behave inside shared or nested packages.**
+`vite-tsconfig-paths` has one big limitation: **it does not work the same way as TypeScript.
+Shared or nested packages ignore project config.**